 Becoming a commercial real estate syndicator is a great way to help you and others achieve their financial goals.
-However, commercial real estate syndications are not for everyone.
+However, commercial real estate syndications are not for everyone. who should be on team for real estate syndication?
 In this blog post, I will outline some of the reasons why you might decide to forgo becoming a commercial real estate syndicator and pursue a different active real estate investing strategy.

 What is commercial real estate syndication?